mongodb/docs/source/includes/note-max-conns-max.rst

 .. note::

-   .. versionadded:: 2.5.0
+   .. versionchanged:: 2.5.0

-      There is no longer an upward limit for :setting:`maxConns`.
+      MongoDB removed the upward limit on the :setting:`maxConns` setting.